|

 Hopefully Nikon will realize the benefits of adding 'EV compensation'

-as a next step, and add that feature into a future Capture NX version.
+as a next step, and add a 'true' EV adjustment into a future

 If NX101.com helps you, help this site by making a donation.